 Have employees imagine challenges faced by a specific marginalized minority, and then write a few sentences about each challenge.
 By putting themselves in others’ shoes, research showed that employees were able to develop a more positive attitude and behavior toward minority groups.

-Unconscious biases often cause employees to unknowingly commit microaggressions—small, unintentional actions reflecting judgements or stereotypes against any marginalized group.
+Unconscious biases often cause employees to unknowingly commit microaggressions—small, unintentional actions reflecting judgments or stereotypes against any marginalized group.

 During the training, educate employees on what constitutes a microaggression.
 In a study on gender bias against women of color in science, Hasting College identified four common patterns of this type of behavior that affect minority or marginalized groups in the workplace.

-Break employees into small groups and distribute worksheets created by Breaking the Prejudice Habit.
-Have employees discuss the examples and the possible interpretations, then consider alternate, nondiscriminatory language or actions for situations they experience at work.
+Break employees into small groups and distribute worksheets.
+Have employees discuss examples and the possible interpretations, then consider alternate, nondiscriminatory language or actions for situations they experience at work.